determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

        )
    )

-You may also query checkpoints by preset checkpoint parameters, as defined by :class:`~determined.experimental.checkpoint.CheckpointSortBy`.
-The following code snippet fetches all checkpoints for the experiment sorted by the checkpoint's trial ID in descending order.
+To sort checkpoints using preset checkpoint parameters, use the :class:`~determined.experimental.checkpoint.CheckpointSortBy` class.
+The example below fetches all checkpoints for an experiment, sorting them by trial ID in descending order.

 .. code:: python